wp-plugins/terribl/readme.txt

 * First versions uploaded to WordPress.

 == Upgrade Notice ==

+= 1.1.11.06 =
+Updated Menu, Logo, and Links on Admin Pages and Resorted links on the Widget to put recent Referers first.

 = 1.1.11.03 =
 Removed the debug output in the Widget that displays if there was no HTTP_REFERER.